myPOS blog Tips

 Working with a credit card may also be a better option if you want to take advantage of special rewards programs through bonus points.
 Remember that this system only helps you if you pay the amounts due in full each month.

 If you are trying to build a credit history, using your credit card is an excellent step in the right direction.
-Paying off debts on time will create a good rating and show responsible behavior, which is reported to the credit bureaus and reflected in your credit report.
+Paying off debts on time will create a good rating and show responsible behaviour, which is reported to the credit bureaus and reflected in your credit report.

 Disclaimer: Please be aware that the contents of this article and the myPOS Blog, in general, should not be interpreted as legal, monetary, tax, or any other kind of professional advice.
 You should always seek to consult with a professional before taking action, since the particulars of your situation may materially differ from other cases.